ictinnovations/ictagent/doc/user_guide_extension.md

 ### Enter URL to load information of incoming and outgoing caller

-  Enter the Contact Load Url i.e the URL of the Customer Relationship management(CRM), so that when the call is connected it will load the particular contact details.
+  Enter Url to load caller information i.e the URL of the Customer Relationship management(CRM), so that when the call is connected it will load the particular contact details.

 ### Pattern to search phone number in web pages